sunpy/ndcube/docs/ndcubesequence.rst

 describable with a single WCS object, it may be desirable to break up the N-D sub-cubes of an `~ndcube.NDCubeSequence` into an sequence of sub-cubes with dimension N-1.
-This would enable a separate WCS object to be associated with each image can hence allow individual pointing adjustments.
+This would enable a separate WCS object to be associated with each image and hence allow individual pointing adjustments.

 Rather than manually dividing the datacubes up and deriving the corresponding WCS object for each exposure, `~ndcube.NDCubeSequence` provides a useful method, `~ndcube.NDCubeSequence.explode_along_axis`.
-To call it simply provide the number of the data cube axis along which you wish to break up the sub-cubes::
+To call it, simply provide the number of the data cube axis along which you wish to break up the sub-cubes::